 The documents you must bring with you are:

-• IRPF form, the one you got on the tax agency office
+- IRPF form, the one you got from the tax agency office

 5. Daily operations and tax returns